privacyguides/privacyguides.org/docs/ios/overview.en.md

 ### General

-Your iPhone's device name will by default contain your Apple ID.
+Your iPhone's device name will by default contain your Apple ID, and this will be visible on networks you connect to.
 You should change this to something more generic, like "iPhone."

 Select **About** > **Name**